Human Rights in Business Operation

 Labor rights

-• Employment condition
+• Workforce Employment Condition (A2)

 • Treating employees with respect for human rights and labor rights principles in accordance with the labor laws of the country where the Company operates, as well as international human rights principles.
-This includes ensuring treatment for all employees with equity, equality, and non-discrimination in all aspects
+This includes ensuring treatment for all employees with equity, equality, and non-discrimination in all aspects.

 • Establishing a welfare committee with employees as members